aldriguz/dotnet-training/README.md

 # Readme
 Recopilation of all training content useful that I gained.
-Enjoy, and if you fond any issue feel free to open an issue :D
+Enjoy, and if you found any issue feel free to open an issue :D